 Frequently Asked Questions

-Dissolved rock is what makes hard water hard.
-Water is the universal solvent.
-It dissolves everything it touches to some degree over some period of time – including rock.
-Here in the desert, the water is highly saturated with dissolved rock.
+Here in the desert, our water is highly saturated with dissolved rock.
 Consequently, the water is very hard.
-The way we use water in the home precipitates the dissolved rock.
-Heat, cold, acids in teas and coffee and the alkalinity in soaps all cause the rock to come out of solution and reform as solids.
-These solids appear as hard white deposits everywhere you use water – tubs, tiles, toilets, shower doors, sinks, fixtures, clothes, washable fabrics, ice-makers, dishwasher, washing machines, hot water heaters, skin, hair, foods and beverages.
+Conditions in our homes like heat, cold, acidity, and soap alkalinity cause the rock to come out of solution and reform as solids.
+These solids appear as hard white deposits everywhere you use water – tubs, tiles, toilets, shower doors, sinks, fixtures, clothes, washable fabrics, ice-makers, dishwashers, washing machines, hot water heaters, skin, hair, food and beverages.

 WILL I NEED TO ADJUST TO SOFT WATER ?